sergeyklay/space-wrangler/README.md

 Welcome to the Confluence Space Management Toolkit!
 This toolkit is designed to help you efficiently manage and maintain your Confluence spaces.
-Currently, it includes tools for exporting spaces and metadata, with more features planned.
+Currently, it includes tools for exporting spaces its metadata, with more features planned.

 ## Tools